Yatko/Coronavirus-API/README.md

 **Coronavirus API** > **Coronavirus Update**.
 Live coronavirus updates for statistics with historical data, maps, charts, graphs.
 Coronavirus (COVID-19) live updates and historical data including *Day*, *Week*, *Month*, *Year*, *Change per Day*, *Difference*, and *Summary*. *Total Cases*, *Active*, *Deaths*, *Recovered* and *% ratio*.
 World *Regions* by *Country* and by *State*. **Spots** (day, week, month, year and other).
 Free corona virus live updates with COVID-19 API.

+> It is very important to verify the sources used by the API you’re about to implement in your own website/software.
+It is also important that the given **API has a way to detect and avoid passing wrong data** (e.g. caused by hacked source/database).
+There are simple ways of detecting wrong numbers, make sure the API you select is safely serving the correct case numbers.

 ## Coronavirus API ##

 **[API Home Page](https://quarantine.country/coronavirus/api/)** | **[Demo](https://quarantine.country/coronavirus/cases/usa/)** | **[API Documentation](https://quarantine.country/coronavirus/api/documentation/v1/)**